e10v/tea-tasting/README.md

 The `tt.Experiment` class defines the A/B test.
 The first parameter, `metrics`, is a dictionary of metric names as keys and metric definitions as values.

-Also you can specify a custom variant column name using the `variant` parameter (the default value is `"variant"`):
+Also you can specify a custom variant column name using the `variant` parameter (default is `"variant"`):

 ```python
 experiment = tt.Experiment(